 The Bantu Education syllabi were followed up until 1978, when the National Technical Education courses (N courses) were introduced.
 Practical courses were combined with relevant trade theories and subjects such as mathematics, science and drawing.
 External exams were now performed by the Department of Education.

-In 2002, when 152 technical colleges throughout the country were merged into 52 mega-colleges, Lovedale Public FET College was formed by the merger of the three above mentioned institutions
+In 2002, when 152 technical colleges throughout the country were merged into 52 mega-colleges, Lovedale Public TVET College was formed by the merger of the three above mentioned institutions